OWesterwinter/OWesterwinter.github.io/_posts/working_papers/2019-02-19-Contextual-Design-Existing-International-Institutions-and-New-Transnational-Governance.md

 ---
-title: "Contextual Design: Existing International Institutions and New Transnational Governance"
+title: "Contextual Design: Existing Intergovernmental Organizations and New Transnational Governance”"
 category: ["frontpage", "Working Paper"]
 ---
 I offer a systematic account of the creation and design of transnational public-private governance